 Every company has one, if not many, unprofessional employees.
 It’s what makes the world go round, and one of the unfortunate truths that we can’t know about until they are working alongside or under you.
-These individuals think may or may not be good at their job, however what they all have in common is their undying ability to be unprofessional in the workplace.
+These individuals think may or may not be good at their job, however what they all have in common is their undying inability to be professional in the workplace.
 Whether it is their conduct or how they carry themselves, it is important to spot unprofessional employees and set things right before there are detrimental circumstances to deal with:

 Here are the top 10 signs of unprofessional employees: